 Conclusion

 The difference between primary and secondary succession lies primarily in the starting conditions of the environment: whether soil is present or absent.
+In real terms, both are vital processes that drive the dynamics and resilience of ecosystems.
 Primary succession builds life from barren landscapes, while secondary succession rebuilds after a disturbance where soil remains.
-Both are vital processes that drive the dynamics and resilience of ecosystems.
 Understanding these processes is crucial for effective conservation and management of our natural world, especially in the face of increasing environmental challenges.

 What examples of succession have you observed in your local environment?
 How do you think climate change will impact successional processes in the future?